UK closes down social life as coronavirus outbreak accelerates

 People should avoid pubs, clubs, restaurants, cinemas and theaters, the government said, though Johnson stopped short of ordering them to close.
 He said he hoped the venues would take a responsible approach.
 People should also avoid unnecessary travel and work from home where possible, he said.

+This advice was particularly important in London, Johnson said, as Britain’s capital appears to be “a few weeks ahead” of the rest of the country.

-The limits on social contact could last for months or at least weeks, Chief Medical Officer for England Chris Whitty said.
+The limits on social contact could last for months or at least weeks, England’s Chief Medical Officer Chris Whitty said, adding that the next few weeks and months would be “extraordinarily difficult” for the health service.

+Health minister Matt Hancock told parliament that non-time sensitive, elective surgery would be canceled or postponed.

 Johnson said anyone with symptoms of the coronavirus should isolate along with their entire household for 14 days.
-Home working, he said, should begin in earnest.

 Sterling fell to its lowest against the U.S. dollar since October while Johnson was speaking, down two thirds of a cent on the day.
 This economic and financial crisis, though, is not like the 2008 financial crisis, Johnson said.